xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 ##### 5.4.9 schedule log
 Every time when task was scheduled in the schedule center it will record a task log, the task log include three part as shown below:

-- 任务信息：include executor address、JobHandler and executor params，accord these parameters it can locate specific machine and task code that the task will be executed.
+- 任务信息:include executor address、JobHandler and executor params，accord these parameters it can locate specific machine and task code that the task will be executed.
-- 调度信息：include schedule time、schedule result and  schedule log  and so on，accord these parameters you can understand some task schedule info of schedule center.
+- 调度信息:include schedule time、schedule result and  schedule log  and so on，accord these parameters you can understand some task schedule info of schedule center.
-- 执行信息：include execute time、execute result and execute log and so on, accord these parameters you can understand the task execution info in the executor.
+- 执行信息:include execute time、execute result and execute log and so on, accord these parameters you can understand the task execution info in the executor.

 ![输入图片说明](https://static.oschina.net/uploads/img/201703/12221436_c8Ru.png "在这里输入图片标题")

-Schedule log stands fo single task schedule, attribute description is as follows：
+Schedule log stands fo single task schedule, attribute description is as follows:
-- 执行器地址：machine addresses on which task will be executed.
+- 执行器地址:machine addresses on which task will be executed.
-- JobHandler：JobHandler name of task under Bean module.
+- JobHandler:JobHandler name of task under Bean module.
-- 任务参数：the input parameters of task
+- 任务参数:the input parameters of task
-- 调度时间：the schedule time started by schedule center.
+- 调度时间:the schedule time started by schedule center.
-- 调度结果：schedule result of schedule center,SUCCESS or FAIL.
+- 调度结果:schedule result of schedule center,SUCCESS or FAIL.
-- 调度备注：remark info of task scheduled by schedule center, such as address heart beat log.
+- 调度备注:remark info of task scheduled by schedule center, such as address heart beat log.
-- 执行时间：the callback time when the task is done in the executor.
+- 执行时间:the callback time when the task is done in the executor.
-- 执行结果：task execute result in the executor,SUCCESS or FAIL.
+- 执行结果:task execute result in the executor,SUCCESS or FAIL.
-- 执行备注：task execute remark info in the executor,such as exception log.
+- 执行备注:task execute remark info in the executor,such as exception log.
-- 执行日志：full execution log of the business code during execution of the task,go and see “4.7 view execution log”.
+- 执行日志:full execution log of the business code during execution of the task,go and see “4.7 view execution log”.

 ##### 5.4.10 Task dependency
-principle：every task has a task key in XXL-JOB, every task can configure property “child task Key”,it can match task dependency relationship through task key.
+principle:every task has a task key in XXL-JOB, every task can configure property “child task Key”,it can match task dependency relationship through task key.

 When parent task end execute and success, it will match child task dependency accord child task key, it will trigger child task execute once if it matched child task.